adns44/ovh-eco-autoorder/README.md

 > The API can be changed, removed or software can make any mistake that affects your order so use it on your own risk!

+> As this script fetches the OVHcloud server availability API and if required, the catalog API, requires a higher amount of data.

 ## Set it up

 Tested on subsidiary IE, probably work on others but it does not tested.